 The 1970s weren’t that long ago.
 Our parents were teenagers and young adults.
 My sister was born at the end of the decade.

 Women’s right to equality is less than fifty years old.
 And let’s think about what that means for building wealth.

-Women, in the grand scheme of things, have not had a lot of time to flourish and build wealth independently.
+In the grand scheme of things, women have little time to flourish and build wealth independently.
 My generation is the first generation of women who have been given that opportunity, and it was a hard-fought battle.